dmidlo/histdata.com-tools/README.md

-Use `histdatacom quality fingerprint-schema` for a concise human-readable summary, or add `--quality-profile profiles/strict-ci.json` to reflect profile-overridden fingerprint knobs such as quantiles, lags, rolling windows, histogram bins, max rows, rounding, and distribution-attention thresholds.
+Use `histdatacom quality fingerprint-schema` for a concise human-readable summary, or add `--quality-profile profiles/strict-ci.json` to reflect profile-overridden fingerprint knobs such as quantiles, lags, rolling windows, histogram bins, max rows, rounding, topology-inspection samples, and distribution-attention thresholds.
 This discovery command is for downstream parsers, validators, and schema review: it lists schema versions, metadata keys, target capabilities, implemented/planned sections, basis/status/reason vocabularies, and publish-safe example fragments.